madaniel/Programming_C_Windows/README.md

-Introduction to C Programming using Visual Studio Basic practice using arrays , functions and pointers Source code contains Hebrew fonts.
+# Introduction to C Programming using Visual Studio
+Basic practice using arrays , functions and pointers

+Note - Source code contains Hebrew fonts.